-Designation (also architecture, skeleton, skeleton, framework) for the overall picture of a wine with regard to taste and smell in the context of a wine appeal.
-The structure is the sum of the various components in the wine (see also under total extract).
-These are mainly acids, tannins, colorants and residual sugar, as well as the alcohol content.
-Such a wine is also often described with the adjective "grippy" (or the English "with grip").
-In a complex way, these substances can support and positively increase each other, but also paralyze and thus cancel each other out.
-In a more or less harmonious way they merge into an overall picture and give the wine its personality.
-In the ideal case, the result is a balanced ratio of all components.
-The two terms body and texture are somewhat less comprehensive to understand.
+Designation (also architecture, skeleton, framework) for the overall picture of a wine in terms of taste and smell in the context of a wine approach.
+The structure is the sum of the diverse components in the wine (see also under total extract).
+These are mainly acids, tannins, colouring agents and residual sugar, as well as the alcohol content.
+Such a wine is also often described with the adjective "grippy" (or "with grip").
+In a complex way, these substances can support and positively enhance each other, but they can also paralyse and thus cancel each other out.
+In a more or less harmonious way, they merge into an overall picture and give the wine its personality.
+Ideally, the result is a balanced relationship between all the components.
+The terms body and texture are to be understood somewhat less comprehensively.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW